Team4159/CardinalVision/README.md

 # CardinalVision
 This is Team 4159's image recognition code running on the Nvidia Jetson TX1.
 We use the Playstation Eye camera with an infrared polyester filter and a 850nm IR LED ring around it to detect the retroreflective tape.

+## Ports

+`5801` - Footage stream from Jetson to DriverStation.

+`5802` - Alignment data from Jetson to RoboRio.

+`5803` - Control data from Roborio to Jetson.

 ## Links for Getting it to run on the Jetson TX1

-[Installing OpenCV on the Jetson](https://github.com/jetsonhacks/buildOpenCVTX1/).
-You can change the versions inside the script to get a different version of OpenCV.
-This script will also install Python 2.7 and 3.5.

 _Tips for building OpenCV on the Jetson:_